 Since 2018, we have intentionally created products with remarkable attention to the detail of every flavor and design element.
 We strive to elevate the chocolate and confectionery tradition in the US by combining our rich heritage as Japanese women to present our new interpretation of this historic industry.

 The deux (two) in Deux Cranes symbolizes our intention to create products that celebrate the depth of Japanese flavors and aesthetics, married with French chocolate work tradition.
 In addition, cranes are deeply associated with peace and long life in Japan and serve as a nod to our desire for Deux Cranes’ longevity and success.

 MICHIKO MARRON-KIBBEY • マロン・キビー美智子

-Ito and Marron-Kibbey went to high school together in Yokohama, Japan where they initially bonded over a love of movies, manga, art exhibits in Tokyo, and weekend meals at TGI Friday's restaurants.
-When the opportunity to collaborate via Deux Cranes came up in 2018, Ayaka offered her talents to elevate and beautify Deux Cranes in immeasurable ways.
+Ayaka and Michiko went to high school together in Yokohama, Japan where they initially bonded over a love of movies, manga, art exhibits in Tokyo, and weekend meals at TGI Friday's restaurants.
+When the opportunity to collaborate came up in 2018, Ayaka offered her talents to elevate Deux Cranes with refined craftsmanship and thoughtful attention to detail.